-Smoothies can be a delicious and healthy way to add an extra boost of nutrition to your diet (and a sneaky way to get extra nutrition into kids).
-I have a collection of some of our favorite whey-free smoothie recipes here, but this strawberry cheesecake smoothie is just as delicious as our old favorites.
+Smoothies are a yummy and healthy way to add an extra boost of nutrition to your diet.
+Plus a sneaky way to get extra nutrition into picky kids.
+I have a collection of some of our favorite whey-free smoothie recipes here.
+This strawberry cheesecake smoothie though is just as delicious as our old favorites.

-Unlike a lot of smoothies, this one is low in sugar and filling because of the extra protein from my new favorite secret ingredient… cottage cheese!
+Unlike a lot of smoothies, this one is low in sugar.
+It’s also filling thanks to the extra protein from my new favorite secret ingredient… cottage cheese!

 Wake Them Up With a Strawberry Cheesecake Smoothie!

-Instead of actual cheesecake, this smoothie gets its dessert-like creaminess from cultured cottage cheese, which adds a whopping 14 grams of protein.
+Instead of cream cheese, this smoothie gets its dessert-like creaminess from cultured cottage cheese.
+It also adds a whopping 14 grams of protein.
 This makes it great for breakfast or a mid-morning snack.
+Plus it’s naturally gluten-free and low-fat (depending on which milk you use).

 Don’t worry, the cottage cheese blends up nice and creamy (no lumps!)… cheesecake fake-out complete.